-On this day in August, grouse season starts in England and Scotland.
+On the 12th of August, grouse season starts in England and Scotland.
 The date has been set in law since the Game Act of 1831.

 The 13th of August is Filet Mignon Day; a day to gnosh into one of the most swank cuts of beef around.